joe-vatalaro/nyc-subway-sign/README.md

 ### 6. Configure Routes

 Edit `config/routes.json` to specify which routes and stops you want to monitor.
-You can mix subway and bus routes:
+You can mix subway and bus routes, find config information for a specific route in the `gtfs_mta` folder:

 ```json
 {